dinkelk/stocker/README.md

 Cash = Position("Cash", ave_return=3.4, std_dev=3.1)
 ```

 Next, we can define a savings scenario that uses the portfolio we defined earlier.
-The following scenario defines the accumulation phase of a retirement plan that compounds for a period of 30 years.
+The following scenario describes the accumulation phase of a retirement plan that compounds for a period of 30 years.
 We are planning to contribute an additional $20,000 to the portfolio annually, increasing this contribution amount by 2% every year.

 ```
 retirement_scenario = stocker.Scenario(